 Our Compliance Function is led by the Head of Compliance (PCF-12).
-The Head of Compliance is an employee of Allianz Darta and is supported by a team of experienced professionals.
+The Head of Compliance is a direct employee and is supported by a team of experienced professionals.

 The Compliance Function is responsible for oversight, risk detection, prevention and advice with respect to the Compliance Risk areas of the Company.
 The Compliance Function is designed to supplement, not supplant, the responsibility of the Board and of senior management to ensure compliance with legislation and applicable guidelines.